Zzackllack/Websites/Website-scanner/README.md

 # Easy Way to Use

 The easiest way to use the Website-scanner on Windows is to run the provided `.exe` file.
-This allows you to use the program without needing to install Python or any additional dependencies.
+This allows you to use the program without needing to install Python or any additional dependencies, but the `.exe` file may not be on the newest version.

 ## Steps